NY Regents Geometry 2026: The Direct Answer

 The 2026 NY Regents Geometry exam is a 35-question, three-hour test that measures the New York State Next Generation Mathematics Learning Standards at the Geometry level.
 NYSED's official Regents Examination in Geometry page is the hub for the current exam, and the Geometry Educator Guide (2024, Next Generation) defines the format, blueprint, tools, and scoring rules.

 The exam is best understood as a proof-and-modeling test, not just a calculation test.
-Of the 80 raw credits available, 32 come from constructed-response questions in Parts II, III, and IV, where you must show work, justify steps, and sometimes write a full logical proof.
-A student who only drills multiple-choice items leaves 40 percent of the score on the table.
+Of the 80 raw credits available, 32 come from constructed-response questions in Parts II, III, and IV, where you must show work and justify steps.
+The current Educator Guide says the 6-credit response requires a multi-step, extended logical argument and proof.
+A student who only drills multiple-choice items leaves 40 percent of the raw credits on the table.

 Two practical facts shape prep.
 First, the NYSED released-exams archive publishes every recent Geometry Regents exam PDF, scoring key, rating guide, model response set, and conversion chart, so you can practice on real items and read official model answers.
-Second, Geometry is not optional if you want the Advanced Regents Diploma: NYSED's diploma requirements (Section 100.5) require passing Algebra I, Geometry, and Algebra II with scale scores of 65 or higher.
+Second, Geometry is not optional if you want the Advanced Regents Diploma: NYSED's diploma requirements (Section 100.5) place Geometry in the standard three-math assessment route alongside Algebra I and Algebra II; approved alternatives or exemptions may apply.

 Current Exam Snapshot